How to Care for Indoor Plants During Warmer Weather

 Indoor Plants Like Drying Out

 Knowing when your indoor plants need water during the seasonal changes is an ability to sense moisture with your index finger.
-The majority of the indoor plants like drying out on the top layer of the soil, which is approximately a half to one inch deep.
+The majority of the indoor plants do better by drying out on the top layer of the soil, which is approximately a half to one inch deep.
 You stick your finger about a half to one inch deep into the soil.
-If you feel moisture on your finger, the plant is fine and doesn't need watering.
-If you insert your finger into the soil and it is dry, your plant needs water.
+If your finger is moist from the soil, the plant is doing great, and there is no need to water it.
+If the plant is thirsty for more water, you then proceed in watering your plant.

 There are exceptions to the rule where a few indoor plants like to go arid dry or stay soggy wet.
-Let’s keep to the rule for the majority of indoor plants.
+It is best to keep to the rule for the majority of indoor plants.
 If the plant needs more water, proceed in watering your plant.
 If it is moist to the touch, you reexamine the plant in a couple of days.

-Soon, you will know your plants' watering habits and know how often they need to be watered.
+Soon, you are aware of your plants' watering habits, and you know when they are thirsty for water.
 But still, check the moisture before you water.

 “I saw that animals were important.
 I saw that plants were even more important.
 I was also to learn that compared to many of the other species, we weren't important at all except for the damage we do.
 We do not rule the natural world, despite our conspicuous position in it.
 On the contrary, it is our lifeline, and we do well to try to understand its rules.”— Elizabeth Marshall Thomas, The Hidden Life of Deer: Lessons from the Natural World